The PASS Network was established in 2003 as a partnership between the NICHD's

-The PASS Network has two primary clinical sites in the following locations:
+The PASS Network has two primary clinical sites, which are in the following locations:

 - Northern Plains of North America (in South Dakota and North Dakota)

 - Western Cape of South Africa

 In addition, the Network relies on three analysis centers—a Data Coordinating and Analysis Center (DCAC), a Developmental Biology and Pathology Center (DBPC), and a Physiology Assessment Center (PAC)—to gather and maintain data and to conduct specific types of analyses of study data.
 For details on participating sites, please see the Current Sites section below.

 The PASS Network aims to determine:

-- The association between prenatal alcohol exposure and the risk for SIDS, stillbirth, FASD, and other adverse outcomes
+- The association between prenatal exposure to alcohol and risk of SIDS, stillbirth, FASD, and other adverse outcomes

-- The role of the timing, pattern, and amount of prenatal alcohol exposure and other environmental factors in the risk for morbidity and mortality in early human life
+- The role of the timing, pattern, and amount of prenatal exposure to alcohol and other environmental factors in the risk of morbidity and mortality in early human life

-- The role of genomic variation in modifying the risk for morbidity and mortality in early life associated with prenatal alcohol exposure
+- The role of genomic variation in modifying the risk of morbidity and mortality in early life that is associated with prenatal exposure to alcohol

-- The role of alcohol exposure during pregnancy and of interactions among alcohol exposure and environmental and genetic modifiers in altering profiles of autonomic activity of the fetus and infant, and neurologic, audiologic, and neurobehavioral outcomes in the infant
+- The role of exposure to alcohol during pregnancy and of interactions between exposure to alcohol and environmental and genetic modifiers in altering profiles of autonomic activity of the fetus and infant and neurologic, audiologic, and neurobehavioral outcomes in the infant

-- The role of maternal alcohol exposure, as influenced by specific environmental and genetic factors, in the impairment of placental function and, thereby, the increased risk for fetal and/or infant morbidity and mortality
+- The role of maternal exposure to alcohol, as influenced by specific environmental and genetic factors, in the impairment of placental function and, thereby, the increased risk of fetal and/or infant morbidity and mortality

-- The abnormalities in key neurotransmitter systems in the brains of fetuses and/or infants that convey risk for sudden death and the role of prenatal alcohol exposure, as influenced by specific environmental and genetic factors, in their pathogenesis
+- The abnormalities in key neurotransmitter systems in the brains of fetuses and/or infants that convey risk for sudden death and the role of prenatal exposure to alcohol, as influenced by specific environmental and genetic factors, in their pathogenesis